Throughout American history, the names of certain criminals have taken on romantic associations. Al Capone is perhaps, the most famous case in point.

 “Scarface” Comes to Chicago

-At the age of 18, Al Capone got the scars that gave him one of his nicknames, “Scarface,” during a fight with another Italian whose sister he had insulted.
+At the age of 18, Capone got the scars that gave him one of his nicknames, “Scarface,” during a fight with another Italian whose sister he had insulted.
 He was hot-tempered.
 He then got into a fight with an Irish gangster who had influential friends.
 For the sake of protecting his life, his friends moved him to Chicago in 1919.

 This is a transcript from the video series American Identity.
 Watch it now, on The Great Courses.

 In those days, Chicago was a highly ethnically divided city.
 Dozens and dozens of different ethnic groups from all over Europe had come and created strong regional areas: a Hungarian area, a Polish area, several German areas, an African American section, and so on.
 Crime tended to follow these ethnic divisions of the city.
-There was also a big Italian community.
+There was also a large Italian community.

 It was also the scene of violent race riots in 1919, partly because a large African American community had migrated north out of the sharecropping South, in response to industrial opportunities during World War I.